 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-We urge you to read this handbook completely in order to understand the overall benefits of PERF membership.
-You may make photocopies of all information provided.
-The best way to find the most current information is to use this Web site.
+We urge you to read this handbook completely.
+You will need to understand the overall benefits of your PERF membership.
+Feel free to make photocopies of anything in this handbook.
+The best way to find the most current information is on this website.

-Founded in 1945, Indiana PERF is now one of the largest pension funds in the United States – both public and private.
+Indiana PERF was founded in 1945.
+It is one of the largest pension funds in the U.S. – both public and private.

-The Fund works with more than 1,100 participating employers across the state in serving approximately 220,000 active members, 77,000 benefit recipients, and their families.
-Benefits paid by the Fund come from the contributions of public employers and members, and returns on the investment portfolio.
+The fund works with more than 1,200 employers in Indiana serving approximately 210,000 active and inactive members, 80,000 benefit recipients, and their families.
+Fund benefits come from the contributions of public employers and members, and returns on the investment portfolio.

-PERF is responsible for receiving contributions from employers and members, investing those funds in a prudent manner, and paying benefits to qualifying members.
-Since 1996, PERF has been authorized by state law to invest the assets of the Consolidated Retirement Investment Fund (CRIF) in the stock market.
+PERF is responsible for receiving contributions from employers and members, investing that money in a responsible manner, and paying benefits to qualifying members.
+Since 1996, state law allows PERF to invest the assets of the Consolidated Defined Benefit Assets (CDBA) in the stock market.

-Appointed by the governor, the board consists of the following:
+Appointed by the governor, the board has the following:

-An executive director carries out the policies set by the board and administers the fund on a daily basis.
-(IC 5-10.5)
+An executive director carries out the policies set by the board and manages the fund on a daily basis.

-Annuity Savings Account (ASA) – the individual account provided for each member of PERF that is funded by 3 percent mandatory contributions.
-These contributions are paid either by the member in payroll deductions or by the employer on the member’s behalf.
+Annuity Savings Account (ASA) – this is your individual account.
+It is funded by 3 percent mandatory contributions.
+These contributions are paid either with payroll deductions or by your employer.
 Voluntary contributions, interest and earnings may also be added to this account.

-Beneficiary – in general, the person or institution designated to receive all or part of your PERF benefits upon your death.
-There are several types of beneficiaries, which are further discussed throughout this handbook.
+Beneficiary – the person or institution chosen to receive all or part of your PERF benefits upon your death.
+Several types of beneficiaries are described in this handbook.

-Contributions – funds paid to PERF by employers and/or employees to fund future benefits.
+Contributions – funds paid to PERF by employers and/or you to fund future benefits.

 Creditable Service – each period of continuous employment in a PERF-covered position.
-Creditable service is important in determining your qualification for benefits.
+Creditable service is important in deciding your qualification for benefits.

-Employer – a participating public entity that employs PERF members.
+Employer – a participating public organization that employs PERF members.

-Mandatory Contributions – contributions to the ASA that must be made as required by state law.
+Mandatory Contributions – contributions to your ASA that must be made as required by state law.

 Member – a public employee enrolled in PERF.

-PERF-Covered Position – any eligible position for which an employer elects to cover and make contributions to PERF to fund pension benefits.
+PERF-Covered Position – any qualified position for which an employer elects to cover and make contributions to PERF to fund pension benefits.

-Pension Benefit – a lifetime monthly retirement benefit paid by PERF either to an eligible member after retirement from PERF-covered employment or to the member’s eligible survivor.
+Pension Benefit – a lifetime monthly retirement benefit paid by PERF to a qualified member after retirement from PERF-covered employment.
+It may also be paid to your qualified survivor.
 This benefit is funded by PERF employers.

-Public Employee – an employee of the state of Indiana, public schools, innovation schools and universities, and other state and local political subdivisions.
-Employees of private companies are not eligible for membership.
+Public Employee – an employee of the state of Indiana, public schools, innovation schools and universities, and other state and government groups.
+Employees of private companies do not qualify for membership.

-Survivor Beneficiary – the person receiving a designated percentage of your PERF benefits upon your death.
-There are several types of survivor beneficiaries, which are further discussed throughout this handbook.
+Survivor Beneficiary – the person receiving a percentage of your PERF benefits upon your death.
+Several types of survivor beneficiaries are described in this handbook.

-Vesting/Vested – the minimum amount of time you must work in one or more covered positions to qualify for a benefit from a retirement fund.
+Vesting/Vested – the minimum amount of time you must work in one or more covered positions to qualify for a retirement benefit.

-Voluntary Contributions – contributions made to the ASA that a member may choose to make through payroll deductions if his or her employer participates in the program.
+Voluntary Contributions – you may choose to make additional contributions to your ASA through payroll deductions if your employer participates in the program.